USER12mSD4C/sfc/README.md

-# SFC — Simple & Fast Coreutils in Rust
+# SFC — Simple & Fast Coreutils re-written in Rust

 **SFC** is a high-performance, lightweight suite of core system utilities and an interactive command-line shell written from scratch in Rust.
-It is designed to minimize process-spawning latency, optimize disk footprint, and streamline the daily workflow of systems and OS developers.
+It is designed to minimize process-spawning latency and optimize disk footprint.

 SFC integrates into the operating system using a hybrid fallback model: your own optimized Rust binaries take precedence over standard utilities in the user's `$PATH`, while any unimplemented commands are transparently loaded from the default GNU Coreutils, preserving overall system stability.